jorgeruizm94/jorgeruiz.github.io/index.md

 [Link](url) and ![Image](src)
 ```

-If you want to see my design portfolio click [My Behance](https://www.behance.net/jruizm).
+If you want to see my design portfolio [click here](https://www.behance.net/jruizm).

 ### Jekyll Themes